1. Why is open communication with my tween important for their health and safety?

 Physical well-being is vital to your tween’s overall health and development.
 Empowering your tween to make healthy choices and develop positive habits lays the foundation for a lifetime of well-being.
 Here are some key points to consider when discussing and nurturing your tween’s physical well-being:

-• Promoting Nutritious Meals and a Balanced Diet: Guide your tween towards making healthy food choices by discussing the benefits of a balanced diet.
-Please talk about the importance of incorporating fruits, vegetables, whole grains, lean proteins, and dairy products into their meals.
+- Promoting Nutritious Meals and a Balanced Diet: Help your tween make healthy food choices by discussing the benefits of a balanced diet.
+Discuss the importance of incorporating fruits, vegetables, whole grains, lean proteins, and dairy products into their meals.
 Teach them about portion control and the significance of eating various foods to obtain essential nutrients.

-• Engaging in Physical Activities: Physical activity is crucial for your tween’s physical health and development.
-Please encourage them to participate in activities they enjoy, such as sports, dance, swimming, or martial arts.
+- Engaging in Physical Activities: Physical activity is crucial for your tween’s physical health and development.
+Please encourage them to participate in sports, dance, swimming, or martial arts activities.
 Discuss the benefits of regular exercise, such as improved cardiovascular health, muscle strength, flexibility, and stress reduction.
 Emphasise the importance of finding activities that bring joy and allow them to stay active consistently.

-• Setting Realistic Goals and Tracking Progress: Empower your tween to set realistic goals for their physical well-being.
-Help them identify areas they want to improve, whether increasing their endurance, flexibility or learning new physical skills.
+- Setting Realistic Goals and Tracking Progress: Empower your tween to set realistic goals for their physical well-being.
+Help them identify areas they want to improve, whether increasing their endurance and flexibility or learning new physical skills.
 Please encourage them to track their progress and celebrate milestones along the way.
 By setting achievable goals and tracking their progress, your tween will feel empowered and motivated to continue their healthy habits.

-• Being a Role Model: As a parent, you are a powerful role model for your tween.
+- Being a Role Model: As a parent, you are a powerful role model for your tween.
 Show them the importance of prioritising physical health by exercising regularly, maintaining a balanced diet, and practising self-care.
-When your child sees you embracing healthy habits, they are more likely to follow suit and view these habits as a normal part of everyday life.
+When your child sees you embracing healthy habits, they are more likely to follow suit and view these habits as a regular part of everyday life.

-• Reinforcing Positive Body Image: During the tween years, your child may face body image concerns and societal pressures.
+- Reinforcing Positive Body Image: During the tween years, your child may face body image concerns and societal pressures.
 Discuss the importance of accepting and appreciating their body for its strength and uniqueness.
-Reinforce positive body image by focusing on their overall health and well-being rather than external appearance.
+Focus on their overall health and well-being rather than external appearance to reinforce positive body image.
 Please encourage them to engage in activities that make them feel good and celebrate their accomplishments beyond physical appearance.

-By nurturing your tween’s physical well-being through empowering conversations, you provide them with the knowledge, confidence, and tools to make healthy choices.
+Nurturing your tween’s physical well-being through empowering conversations provides them with the knowledge, confidence, and tools to make healthy choices.
 Encourage their involvement, celebrate their progress, and lead by example.
 Instilling these positive habits sets them on a path toward a lifetime of physical wellness and self-care.

 Empowering Your Tween’s Social Connections